danascheider/skyrim_inventory_management/docs/api/resources/shopping-list-items.md

 If the first three conditions are met but the list does have an existing shopping list item with a matching description, `quantity` and `notes` are updated on the existing item to aggregate the values.

-In both cases, the user's aggregate list is also updated to reflect the new `quantity` and `notes`.
+In both cases, the aggregate list for the same game is also updated to reflect the new `quantity` and `notes`.

 Requests must specify a `description` and an integer `quantity` greater than 0.
 The optional `notes` field is an arbitrary string where users can keep any reminders of what the item will be used for or other useful notes.